zvjaceslavs/intshare/Network_Devices/Cisco/template_for_cisco_optical_sensors_with_autodiscovery/5.0/README.md

 # Cisco_Sensors

+## Description

+## Overview This template gets informations from optical sensors in Cisco switches/routes.
+It will get optical transmit and receive power from each optical interface connected in.
+It uses mibs CISCO-ENTITY-SENSOR-MIB and CISCO-ENVMON-MIB.
+Do not forget to add this lines to snmp.conf! mibs +CISCO-ENTITY-SENSOR-MIB mibs +CISCO-ENVMON-MIB After discovery, template finds all connected GBICs and get informations about thresholds and signal levels.
+There are triggers included which will be PROBLEM if signal level is out of range or if signal level changes in time.
+Just apply template to your box and set macro {$SNMP _COMMUNITY} to fit your needs. ## Author Lukas Macura

 ## Overview

 This template gets informations from optical sensors in Cisco switches/routes.
 It will get optical transmit and receive power from each optical interface connected in.